pablodcruz/Mexico250210/review-notes/week6-devops/day2-devops-overview.md

 ## EBS vs S3
 - **S3** is for large amounts of data compared to EBS.
 - **EBS** is faster than S3.

+## Instance Store:
+ - **Instance Store** is a temporary storage solution that is physically attached to the host machine running the EC2 instance.
+ - Data on instance store is lost when the instance is stopped, terminated, or if the host hardware fails.

 ---